 What is a Statistician?

-Statisticians use mathematical techniques to analyze and interpret data and draw conclusions.
+A statistician is someone who uses mathematical techniques to analyze and interpret data and draw conclusions.
 Although they work mostly in offices, they may travel in order to supervise surveys or gather data.
-Sometimes they must work overtime to meet deadlines.
-About one-third of statisticians work for government; many others work for private businesses.

 What does a Statistician do?